liferay/liferay-docs/en/developer/frameworks/articles/cache-configuration/02-overriding-cache.markdown

 [TOC levels=1-4]

-@product@ preconfigures cache service entities and service entity finder results and several other classes.
-You can tune them to meet your needs.
+@product@ preconfigures cache for service entities and service entity finder results and cache for several other classes.
+You can tune existing cache to meet your needs.
 For example, it may help to write cache overflow elements to disk, increase the maximum number of cached elements, or make other adjustments.
-Using a module and only one XML file, you override cache configurations at runtime.
+Using a module and only one XML file, you can override cache configurations dynamically.

 | **Warning:** Modifying an EhCache element flushes its cache.